 Unfortunately, salt is damaging to many systems.
 The permanent presence of salt, no matter how small, can eventually cause damage to lighting systems, liners, and concrete surfaces.

 Salt is also extremely damaging to plants around the pool area.
 Backwash and wastewater from saltwater pools kills plants and dissolves nutrients in the soil.
 In a larger scale, this can lead to crop damage in some areas.
 For this reason, some municipalities actually prohibit saltwater pools, so be sure to check with your local government before deciding on this type of pool.

 While saltwater pools require less maintenance, they require more electricity to run the chlorine generator.
 For example, a 20,000 gallon pool requires about 500 watts to power it, which can add substantially to your electric bill.
 The cost of electricity can cancel out any savings made on maintenance, and could possibly end up costing even more than chlorine pools.

 Cost to Install

-Saltwater pools are also more expensive to install, but some argue that savings on maintenance will more than make up for it.
+DIY saltwater pools are also more expensive to install.
+But some argue that savings on maintenance will more than make up for salt water pool cost.

 The SANI-TRED® Solution